The Best Bay Area Apple Picking Orchards

-Fall is around the corner which means not only is it time to go leaf-peeping around town and plan some epic, fall-tastic hikes around San Francisco, it’s time to start planning your apple picking trip!
-We love apple picking because the fruit is mostly within a kid’s reach and there are no thorns to deal with (looking at you, blackberries).
-Bring home a bushel and make yourself a pie or homemade applesauce (snag yourself this apple peeler—you’ll thank us later).
-Pro Tip: Check the orchard’s website before you head to these U-pick apple orchards in the Bay Area to confirm availability.
+Fall is around the corner, and aside from the beautiful colors and autumn hikes around San Francisco, it’s also apple season!
+Apple picking is one of our favorite fall activities, as the fruit is mostly within a kid’s reach and there are no thorns to deal with (looking at you, blackberries).
+Bring home a basket or two and make yourself a pie or homemade applesauce (snag yourself this apple peeler—you’ll thank us later).

 The Best Apple Picking in Sonoma County